TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/security/crypto/aes.md

 ### Access Protection Scheme
 AES and SHA IP in DTHE support two contexts, namely Public and Secure.

+\note Dma functionality is not yet added in dthe R5f, it will be added in the future.

 ### AES
 - The AES IP is an efficient implementation of the Rijndael cipher (the AES algorithm) and a 128-bit polynomial multiplication.
 Rijndael is a block cipher